 What type of service-learning opportunities do students take part in?

 The answer to this question varies based on student interest and curricular goals.
 Some ideas are gardening, visiting the elderly, age-appropriate service projects, and even some fundraising for nonprofits.
 In recent years we have helped at a fundraiser for a school in South Africa and created an original musical to perform to raise money for Casa Angelina in Guatemala!
 We find community partnerships based on our students.

 Do you offer services for students with special needs?

 Due to our small staff and small school, we are unable to provide services to students with significant special needs.
-That being said, our director is a gifted intervention specialist and has experience working with gifted and twice-exceptional learners as well as students with mild learning challenges such as ADHD, sensory processing disorder, anxiety, OCD, etc. We also believe that simply being in a micro school environment can provide effective intervention for these types of learning challenges.
+That being said, our founder is a gifted intervention specialist and our staff has training and experience working with gifted and twice-exceptional learners as well as students with mild learning challenges such as ADHD, sensory processing disorder, anxiety, OCD, etc. We also believe that simply being in a micro school environment can provide effective intervention for these types of learning challenges.
 We are happy to talk with families to determine if our school can fit your child’s needs.

 If you’ve stuck with us to the end of this long FAQ page and think we could be a good fit for your child(ren), contact us today!